Blazemeter/taurus/site/dat/docs/JMeter.md

 * domain: non-standard parameter, can be used instead of url
 * realm: protected space
 * mechanism: digest (default) or kerberos.
+Required of them are username & password and one of url & domain.
 For implementation of authorization Taurus uses JMeter HTTP Authorization Manager.

 ## User cookies